|WEST END BYPASS

 University campus before the redevelopment that would eventually change the appearance of the entire area.
 In the 1950s demolition

-the administration building of the university.
+administration building of the university.
 This landmark structure is still in existence today.
-Eventually all the buildings in the
+Eventually all the buildings in the center of the

-in the United States.
+the United States.
 This location also includes a side-haul marine repair facility.
-Some of the products manufactured at this facility
+Some of the products manufactured at this facility include

 Corporation has launched more than 6,000 hulls since it entered the shipbuilding business in 1915.

 |Saw Mill Run Creek originates in Bethel Park and flows north for 9.6 miles where it enters the Ohio River less than a mile south of the